Spotlight On...

 AA: Entomology & Nematology Department, IACR-Rothamsted, Harpenden, Hertfordshire AL5 2JQ, UK.

-b-D-glucosidases increased in the leaves of potato plants infected by species of Globodera.
+AB: The activity of b-1,3-glucanases and b-D-glucosidases increased in the leaves of potato plants infected by species of Globodera.
 The reactions of cultivars to nematode infection differed, indicating that different pathotypes of the same species or different species of potato cyst nematode elicited the appearance of different classes of b-1,3-glucanases.
 The analysis of infected roots showed no significant increase in b-1,3-glucanase activity.
 The importance of b-1, 3-glucanases in the resistance response and other possible defence-related functions is discussed.

 AN: 0P06701580\0T06600318\7K02200164